Hawkynt/C--FrameworkExtensions/CONTRIBUTING.md

 ### Syntax Style
 * use `var` for all declarations possible
-* spare the type after new if the compiler knows what you doing, use together with var to your maximum decrease in typing
+* spare the type after new if the compiler knows what you doing, use together with var to your maximum saving of typing
 ``` cs
 // BAD:
 Dictionary<string, List<string>> cache = new Dictionary<string, List<string>>();